Ram Prasad Rai: Exile to Tibet

 After losing the captured area, he fled to Tibet with some People's Liberation Army members to take political expatriate, but disappeared on his way.

 Current status

 His current status is unknown, but he is widely believed to be forcefully disappeared and killed on his way to Tibet in the caves by the Government forces.
+However, Marie Lecomte-Tilouine writes that: "[...]
+Rai fled with Singh towards China but died, almost certainly of natural causes, en route".